tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 but I tried to immerse as much as possible.
 I had earphones on in class and while commuting.
 At home, I always kept the immersion going.

+### How has learning Japanese changed your outlook on language learning?

+Before I started learning Japanese I had been learning English for many years.
+I knew that to progress I had to watch and read a lot of native content, I also knew that classes and textbooks don't help.
+I had an intuitive understanding of how one should learn a language, but I knew nothing about Krashen, AJATT and immersion learning.

+Discovering AJATT helped me understand why what I did to learn English worked.
+It gave me a systemic view on language acquisition and a framework to talk about immersion learning.

 ### Do you still watch anime?